Hiten2404/Virtual-Garden/README.md

 # Virtual Garden 🌱

-**Virtual Garden** is a smart gardening assistant that allows users to manage virtual plants, track watering schedules, and receive personalized plant care tips.
-It integrates 3D models for a more immersive garden simulation experience.
+**Virtual Herbal Garden** is a dynamic website that offers detailed information about a variety of plants, allowing users to explore and interact with them in a virtual space.
+Users can move, zoom in, and examine plants closely to better understand their characteristics.
+The platform serves as an engaging educational tool, helping users gain valuable knowledge about plant species and their care through an immersive digital experience.

 ---